 Daytime swordfish fishing in the Mid-Atlantic Canyons is no small endeavor, but the potential payoff is utterly spectacular.

-Take your skills up a notch the next time you try chunking for tunas.
 Chunking for yellowfin when they move onto the Mid- Atlantic lumps is easy, right?
-Not so fast—anyone can throw some butterfish chunks over the side and get lucky, but if you want to out-fish the fleet you’ll need to dig into… READ MORE
+Not so fast—anyone can throw some butterfish chunks over the side and get lucky, but if you want to out-fish the fleet you’ll need to dig into the finer points and apply some advanced tactics.

 What’s the secret to effectively live-baiting blackfin into a frenzy?
 Here’s a hint – Check SatFish for temp breaks on the ledges and get ready to throw your cast net again, and again, and again.